What Is Full Coverage Insurance?

 Almost every state mandates liability coverage, while comprehensive and collision (physical damage coverages) are optional.
 Although some agents promise full protection, very few policies will protect against every situation that you'll encounter on the road.
 When buying an insurance policy, don't ask your local agent to provide you with full coverage.
 Instead, ask your agent about coverages that will provide the best protection for your property and money.

-This coverage will protect you if you’re at-fault in an accident.
+Full coverage auto insurance includes liability coverage that meets the state minimums.
+This coverage will protect you if you're at-fault in an accident.
 For example, you may get distracted while driving on the road.
 The traffic light changes, and you accidentally slam into the vehicle in front of you, damaging their rear-end bumper.

-There are two types of liability coverage:
+There are two types of liability coverage on car insurance policies:

 Bodily injury liability coverage helps drivers to pay for another person's medical expenses when they are in an accident.